-What often rings true is that the career prosecutors who never marry and or never have kids are out of touch with how real people live their lives balancing family and work.
+The career prosecutors who never marry and/or never have kids are out of touch with how real people live their lives balancing family and work.
 Too often I see not much mercy from these types.
-Hiring decisions that take into account a person’s life experience and ability to be open minded are more critical to ensuring justice for a community than their GPA or what law school they graduated from.
-Ralph Ellison said, “Life is a succession of lessons which must be lived to be understood.”
+Hiring decisions that consider a person’s life experience and ability to be open minded are more critical to ensuring justice.
+Their GPA or what law school they graduated from makes no difference.

 You can’t teach a young person about life, they must experience it.
 Those with good morals are off to a better start, but that is still not a guarantee that they will be able to mete out justice appropriately.
 We should do our communities a favor and change the paradigm.
 Patience for all yes, but praise to those district attorneys’ offices that value the character and life experiences of one when hiring the ultimate gun slingers of our justice system.

 Let’s be more careful about to whom we trust that power.